 Maps from the early 1800s capture a tumultuous time.
 A time when “Louisiana” stretched across a vast section of North America.
-A time when Mexico was known as “New Spain” and a time when Istanbul really was Constantinople.
+A time when Mexico was known as “New Spain,” and a time when Istanbul really was Constantinople.

-A few pages later, someone had carefully penned the words “Agnes A. Valentine” and “Academy Lane, Montrose.”
+A few pages later, someone had carefully penned “Agnes A. Valentine” and “Academy Lane, Montrose.”
 On the backside of the map of Savoy and Piedmont and the Isle of Sardinia (I’ll let you google those yourself), were the words “Bearehill Brechin.”

 In addition to providing the construction resources and the sustenance necessary to jumpstart a developing region, John was also a civic leader who helped shape the politics of Bruce County.
-John served as Reeve of the Paisley Township for six years and was an elected member of the Bruce County Council.
+John served as Reeve of the Paisley Township for six years and was a member of the Bruce County Council.
 In 1859, his neighbors elected him Warden of the County.

-When Paisley celebrated its 150th anniversary in 2017, the county historical society shared a quotation from a commemorative Atlas of the County of Bruce that had been published back in 1880.
+When Paisley, Ontario celebrated its 150th anniversary in 2017, the county historical society shared a quotation from a commemorative Atlas of the County of Bruce that had been published in 1880.
 The quotation proudly proclaimed that, “of all residents of Bruce, either past or present, no man ever held a higher position in the heart of the people” than John Valentine.